Natural Hazard Risks in Las Vegas, NV

 Population: 642K · Nevada

 Las Vegas faces varying levels of natural hazard risk.
 The highest risk is from floods (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Las Vegas, NV.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Las Vegas, NV.

 Hazard Risk Overview